🎧 What You Need

 brew install sox

-macOS Ventura/Tahoe note: microphone/speaker permissions aren’t needed for play, but ensure your default output device is correct in System Settings → Sound.
+Note: macOS Ventura/Tahoe - microphone/speaker permissions aren't needed for the play command, but ensure your default output device is correct in System Settings → Sound.

-Advanced: you can build from source using CMake + libusb + rtl-sdr.
-(This page focuses on usage; you already had it running earlier.)
+Advanced: You can build from source using CMake + libusb + rtl-sdr.

 nrsc5 -p -1 -g 25.0 -t wav 106.1e6 1 | play -t wav -